Individual - Other taxesLast reviewed - 03 March 2023

 - general system of professional risks.

-The basis for contributions is determined by the monthly salary (excluding non-salary items) earned by the employee, which may not be, for ordinary salaried employees, less than the minimum legal monthly salary (COP1,000,000 in FY 2022) and may not exceed 25 minimum legal monthly salaries (COP 25,000,000 in FY 2022).
+The basis for contributions is determined by the monthly salary (excluding non-salary items) earned by the employee, which may not be, for ordinary salaried employees, less than the minimum legal monthly salary (COP 1,160,000 in 2023) and may not exceed 25 minimum legal monthly salaries (COP 29 million in 2023).